mendix/docs/content/developerportal/support/index.md

 ## 2 Finding Your Answers

-We expect that many questions and issues can be solved by reading the [Mendix documentation](https://docs.mendix.com/) and by exploring the [forum](https://forum.mendix.com/).
-If you can’t find the answer to your question in one of these locations, you can submit a question, incident, or change request to Mendix Support.
+We expect that many questions and issues can be solved by reading the [Mendix Documentation](https://docs.mendix.com/) and by exploring the [Mendix Forum](https://forum.mendix.com/).
+If you cannot find the answer to your question in one of these locations, you can submit a question, incident, or change request to Mendix Support.
 We will act as the focal point for issues on Mendix Studio and Studio Pro, your applications, and the [Developer Portal](https://home.mendix.com/).
 We will forward the issue to the second- and third-line if necessary.

 ## 3 Feature Requests